 3. Increase your physical activity and lose excess weight

 At least ten cancers, including bowel, breast, ovarian, and pancreatic, have been linked to being overweight or leading a sedentary lifestyle.
-As well as preventing you from developing cancer, regular exercise and maintaining a healthy weight can help manage existing cancers that patients can live with for the long-term, such as prostate cancer.
+As well as preventing you from developing cancer, regular exercise and maintaining a healthy weight can help manage existing cancers that patients can live with long term, such as prostate cancer.

 4. Reduce your exposure to ultraviolet radiation

-Many people don't realise the effect that ultraviolet (UV) radiation can have on our skin.
-Many others aren’t aware of how much UV radiation reaches us even on days with heavy cloud cover.
+Many people don't realise the effect of ultraviolet (UV) radiation on our skin.
+Many others aren't aware of how much UV radiation reaches us, even on days with heavy cloud cover.

 To reduce your exposure to UV radiation and reduce your skin cancer risk, you should:

 - Avoid the use of sun and tanning beds

 - Stay in the shade as much as possible